 - "Ability to work in a fast-paced environment"

 - "Professional demeanor while on the phone"

 - "Ability to work independently, meet deadlines, and be flexible"

 Is This Occupation a Good Fit for You?

-Employment and Training Administration, US Department of Labor, O*NET Online (visited September 14, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited January 22, 2018).